 - Notify the Center for Global Education regarding any changes in your academic program, eg., change in major.

-- File your income taxes each year before April 15th.
+- File your income taxes each year before the April deadline.
 This is particularly important if you are employed during the previous year or if you have received a scholarship from Wheaton College.

 - If a personal/medical leave of absence becomes necessary, you must be in contact with the International Student Advisor and/or Dean before you begin to finalize the leave process.